2niuhe/mcp_demo/server/README.md

    mcp inspect
    ```

-4. Follow the prompts to connect to your MCP server and test the available tools.
+4. Follow the prompts to connect to your MCP server and test the addition tool.

+## Architecture

+This implementation demonstrates:

+- **FastMCP**: Using the FastMCP library for easy MCP server creation
+- **Multiple Transports**: Support for STDIO, HTTP, and SSE in a single file
+- **Error Handling**: Proper exception handling and logging
+- **Command Line Interface**: Argument parsing for different transport modes

+Perfect for blog articles and tutorials about MCP protocol implementation!